Gaeltacht: Ministers responsible for the Gaeltacht

-The Minister for Rural and Community Development and the Gaeltacht, headed by the Minister for Rural and Community Development and the Gaeltacht, is responsible for the overall Irish Government policy with respect to the Gaeltacht, and supervises the work of the Údarás na Gaeltachta and other bodies.
-RTÉ Raidió na Gaeltachta is the Raidió Teilifís Éireann (RTÉ) radio station serving the Gaeltacht and Irish speakers generally.
-TG4 is the television station which is focused on promoting the Irish language and is based in the County Galway Gaeltacht.

 In March 2005, Minister for Community, Rural and Gaeltacht Affairs Éamon Ó Cuív announced that the government of Ireland would begin listing only the Irish language versions of place names in the Gaeltachtaí as the official names, stripping the official Ordnance Survey of their English equivalents, to bring them up to date with road signs in the Gaeltacht, which have been in Irish only since 1970.
-This was done under a Placenames Order made under the Official Languages Act.
+This was done under a Placenames Order made under the Official Languages Act 2003.